IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **As a** frontend developer,
-**I want to** create the foundational chat interface components, **So that** users have the basic tools to interact with the chatbot.
+**I want to** create the foundational chat interface components, **So that** users have the basic tools to interact with the chatbot in a clean, professional environment.

 **Acceptance Criteria:**
 Given the frontend application,
 When a user navigates to the chat page,
-Then a chat history panel is displayed for showing messages.
+Then a chat history panel is displayed.
-And user and bot message bubbles are styled distinctly.
+And user and bot message bubbles are visually distinct (User: Primary Color, Bot: Neutral).
+And a "Loading..." indicator (subtle animation) appears while waiting for a response.
 And a text input field and "Send" button are present and functional.

 **Prerequisites:** Story 1.2
-**Technical Notes:** Utilize shadcn/ui components.
-This story focuses on the core components, not the overall page layout.
+**Technical Notes:**
+- Use shadcn/ui components (`Input`, `Button`).
+- Create `components/ChatWindow.tsx` and `components/ChatBubble.tsx`.
+- Follow UX "Novel UX Pattern" for simplicity.

 ### Story 2.2.b: Implement Desktop Three-Column Responsive Layout